Vyral/base-template/_posts/2022-03-07-an-update-on-all-our-montana-markets.md

 date: 2022-03-07 16:13:45
 tags:
   - Market Update
-excerpt: Let’s take a look at the stats for different markets all across Montana.
+excerpt: The most valuable stats for all our different markets across Montana.
 enclosure: >-
   https://vyralmarketing.s3.amazonaws.com/Scott+Hollinger/2022/An+Update+on+All+Our+Montana+Markets.mp4
 pullquote: